History of Adley Rutschman in Timeline

 In 2019, Adley Rutschman was named the Pac-12 Conference Player of the Year while playing college baseball for the Oregon State Beavers.

-In 2019, the Baltimore Orioles selected Adley Rutschman with the first overall selection in the Major League Baseball draft.
-He signed for $8.1 million.
-He debuted with the rookie-level Gulf Coast League Orioles and was later promoted to the Low-A Aberdeen IronBirds, then to the Single-A Delmarva Shorebirds.
+In 2019, the Baltimore Orioles selected Adley Rutschman with the first overall pick in the Major League Baseball draft, and he signed for $8.1 million.
+He debuted with the Gulf Coast League Orioles and was later promoted to the Aberdeen IronBirds and the Delmarva Shorebirds.

 2020: Minor League Season Canceled

-After the canceled 2020 minor league season, Rutschman was assigned to the Double-A Bowie Baysox to start the 2021 season.
+After the 2020 minor league season was canceled, Adley Rutschman was assigned to the Double-A Bowie Baysox to start the 2021 season.

-In an interview in 2020, Adley Rutschman revealed he was initially a fan of the New York Yankees, then the St. Louis Cardinals, and later the Seattle Mariners.
+In an interview in 2020, Adley Rutschman mentioned that he was initially a fan of the New York Yankees due to Scott Brosius, and later supported the St. Louis Cardinals.
+He later became a fan of the Seattle Mariners.

 June 2021: All-Star Futures Game Selection

-In June 2021, Adley Rutschman was selected to play in the All-Star Futures Game.
+In June 2021, Adley Rutschman was selected to play in the All-Star Futures Game while playing for the Double-A Bowie Baysox.

 August 9, 2021: Promotion to Triple-A Norfolk Tides

-On August 9, 2021, Adley Rutschman was promoted to Triple-A Norfolk Tides, after performing well with the Double-A Bowie Baysox.
+On August 9, 2021, Adley Rutschman was promoted to the Triple-A Norfolk Tides after playing 80 games with the Bowie Baysox.

 November 2021: Rawlings MiLB Gold Glove Award